robeaseab/Mars-Web-Scraping/README.md

 * Created a route called `/scrape` that imported my python script and called my `scrape` function.

-  * Storee the return value in Mongo as a Python dictionary.
+* Stored the return value in Mongo as a Python dictionary.

 * Created a root route `/` that queried my Mongo database and passed the mars data into an HTML template to display the data.